ldev1281/backup-tool/README.md

 # Backup Tool

-A simple and universal backup tool for Docker Compose-based projects.
+A simple and universal backup and restore tool for Docker Compose-based projects.

 ## What the backup contains